fluree/docs.flur.ee/src/content/0.10.0/docs/start/ui.md

 ### Schema
 In earlier versions, the Schema page is broken into two parts: 'Explore' and 'Export'.
 In later versions, these two pages are combined.

-The Schema page shows you all the non-system collections and predicates in your database.
+The Schema page shows you all the non-system collections and predicates in your ledger.
 There is also a section called, "Export Transaction."
-If you want to export your schema from one database to another, you can issue the transaction in "Export Schema."
+If you want to export your schema from one ledger to another, you can issue the transaction in "Export Schema."
 This transaction includes all collections, predicates, and functions.

 The Schema Explorer (accessible by either the 'Explore Schema' page or the 'Launch Schema Explorer' button), shows you the GraphQL Voyager tool.
 This tool displays all the collections and predicates in your schema.
 Note that if you do not have a valid schema, this will not display.
 In addition, this outside GraphQL Explorer tool requires all predicates of type, 'ref' to be restricted to a specific collection.
 This is not required for Fluree in general, but it is required if you want to use the Voyager tool.